These types of conditions are available:

 The simple mode allows you to perform simple queries based on a combination of fields.
 All the available fields are displayed on the left side of the screen.
 Drag and drop fields into the main zone.
 To combine the different elements, interlock them into one another to create different groups and/or group levels.
 You can then select a logical operator to combine elements on the same level:

 You cannot perform queries on time series (for example a list of purchases, past clicks on messages) with the simple editor.
 For this you’ll need to use the advanced editor.
-See Adobe Journey Orchestration documentation.
+See this page.

 When an error occurs in an action or a condition, the journey of an individual stops.
 The only way to make it continue is to check the box Add an alternative path in case of a timeout or an error.
 See this section.

 In the simple editor, you will also find the Journey Properties category, below the event and data source categories.
 This category contains technical fields related to the journey for a given profile.
 This is the information retrieved by the system from live journeys, such as the journey ID or the specific errors encountered.
-For more information, see Adobe Journey Orchestration documentation
+Learn more

 This allows you to define a condition based on fields from the data sources or the events previously positioned in the journey.
-To learn how to use the expression editor, see Adobe Journey Orchestration documentation.
-Using the advanced expression editor, you can setup more advanced conditions manipulating collections or using data sources requiring the passing of parameters.
-See this page.
+Learn how to use the expression editor in this section.

 This allows you to perform different actions according to the hour of the day and/or the day of the week.
-For example, you can decide to send SMS messages during daytime and emails at night during weekdays.
+For example, you can decide to send push notifications during daytime and emails at night during weekdays.